-Our Intelligent System Design strategy is to provide our customers with the ability to address the broad range of issues that arise as they develop electronic products.
-Our solutions are comprised of products that are categorized according to the role they play in the electronic product design process.
-We combine our products and technologies into categories related to major design activities, including Custom IC and Simulation, Digital IC Design and Signoff, Functional Verification, IP, and System Interconnect and Analysis.
+Our Intelligent System Design strategy enables our customers to address a broad range of challenges that arise as they develop electronic products.
+Our solutions are categorized according to the role they play in the electronic product design process.
+We combine our products and technologies into categories related to major design activities, including Custom IC Design and Simulation, Digital IC Design and Signoff, Functional Verification, IP, and System Design and Analysis.